hyperledger/identus-docs/documentation/docs/quick-start.md

 git clone https://github.com/input-output-hk/identus-edge-agent-sdk-kmm
 ```

-2. Open the Wallet SDK project on IntelliJ or Android Studio.
+2. Open the Edge Agent SDK project on IntelliJ or Android Studio.
 3. In the `Run configuration` dropdown, select SampleApp.
 4. Select the device or emulator you want to use.
 5. Click "Run".